iGW-TU-Dresden/CFPy/README.md

 ## Installation of `CFPy` with `pyKasso`
 #### For experienced users
+- create a new / activate an existing environment environment with Python == 3.9.
 - Download `pyKasso` source files from the `cfpy` branch [here](https://github.com/randlab/pyKasso/tree/cfpy)
 - Create a new environment from the `environment.yml`
 - Install [`karstnet`](https://github.com/karstnet/karstnet) in this environment (from source)